joergschultzelutter/mpad/docs/COMMANDS/DATE_KEYWORDS.md

 ```
 San Francisco, CA tomorrow full --> returns a full wx report for location 'San Francisco' and date setting 'tomorrow'
-satpass iss friday morning --> returns the first pass of the ISS on Friday morning
 riseset thursday --> returns sunrise/sunset and moonrise / moonset values for Thursday.
 ```